VeloxQ: A Fast and Efficient QUBO Solver: Benchmarks against solvers with ground state certification

 \subsection{Brute force solver}

-To illustrate the ability of VeloxQ to produce exact solutions of small problems, we compare it against a~state-of-the-art, GPU-accelerated exact solver based on distributed brute-force approach~\cite{BF}.
-Due to the exponential growth of the solution space, we consider problems with up to $60$ variables with all-to-all connectivity and random couplings from range \([-1,1]\), which can be solved exactly in approximately three days, utilizing $2\times4$ NVIDIA H100 GPUs.
-Remarkably, VeloxQ solver is able to match the quality of the solutions, i.e. obtain the same ground states, in a time of order of less than a~millisecond, and essentially constant across all considered instance size.
+To illustrate the ability of VeloxQ to produce exact solutions of small problems, we compare it against a~state-of-the-art, GPU-accelerated exact solver based on a distributed brute-force approach~\cite{BF}.
+Due to the exponential growth of the solution space, we consider problems with up to $60$ variables with all-to-all connectivity and random couplings from the range \([-1,1]\), which can be solved exactly in approximately three days using $2\times4$ NVIDIA H100 GPUs.
+VeloxQ is able to match the quality of the solutions, i.e., obtain the same ground states, within a fraction of a~second, with runtime essentially constant across all considered instance sizes.
 Detailed runtime results are presented in Fig.~\ref{fig:bf_runtime}.

-As for the larger problem sizes in Fig.~\ref{fig:pegasus_embedded}, we have already demonstrated that VeloxQ solver is capable of solving fully connected random (structureless) problems with up to $160$ variables, on timescales of order of milliseconds, obtaining configurations of vanishing gap with respect to the ones obtained with the industry standard CPLEX solver, taking up to $20$ minutes for the largest instances.
-Note, that the maximal size of the problem was limited by the maximal clique embedded into the Pegasus graph \(P_{16}\), and not by VeloxQ itself.
-Even though our solver does not offer a full certification of the ground state, most of the computed states in this case are likely to correspond to the ground truth, or at least be very close to it.
-At the same time, the considered problem sizes are far beyond capabilities of even the best brute-force algorithms.
+As for the larger problem sizes in Fig.~\ref{fig:pegasus_embedded}, we have already demonstrated that VeloxQ is capable of solving fully connected random (structureless) problems with up to $160$ variables on similar timescales, obtaining configurations of vanishing gap with respect to the ones obtained with the industry-standard CPLEX solver, taking up to $20$ minutes for the largest instances.
+Note that the maximal size of the problem was limited by the maximal clique embedded into the Pegasus graph \(P_{16}\), and not by VeloxQ itself.
+Even though VeloxQ does not offer a full certification of the ground state, the near-zero reference gaps indicate states that are either ground states or very close to them under the available CPLEX reference.
+At the same time, the considered problem sizes are well beyond the practical range of even the best brute-force algorithms.